mothe-at/VMPerf-To-Graphite-PowerShell-Script/README.md

 - For the user who will access VCenter, read-only permissions are enough.

 ## To-Do List
-- [ ] Sending metrics to more than one Carbon host at a time.
 - [ ] Ability to read from non-clustered ESX implementations.

 ## Syntax